m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 # Twilio WhatsApp Relay Service
-This is a relay service, which relays incoming messages from Twilio (WhatsApp user), and Copilot Studio bot/copilot/agent.
+This is a relay service, which relays incoming messages from Twilio (WhatsApp user), and a Copilot Studio agent.
+It is designed to be hosted as an Azure Web App Service.
 The original code for this, comes from the following repository -> https://www.twilio.com/en-us/blog/add-whatsapp-channel-power-virtual-agents-bot-twilio
-I have modified that code slightly, as it didnt work as-is.
-Its 98% the same, but with some minor tweaks e.g. support for other Copilot Studio regions.
+I have modified that code slightly, as it didnt work well as documented.
+Some example of changes:

+1. When Twilio sends an HTTP messages to the relay, it expects an HTTP response with 20 seconds, otherwise it fails.
+Therefore, I changed the code so that a response is instant, and then asyncronously call Copilot Studio agent, and based on this response, call Twilio as a seperate HTTP call.
+So, if the Copilot Studio response takes a long time, it still works.
+2. Use the Twilio SDK to call Twilio HTTP endpoint.
+3. Added security, so that the relay service only accepts connections from Twilio

 # Some notes / learnings from the solution:

 ###The Twilio API nuances, TwiML and order of messages
 https://www.twilio.com/docs/messaging/twiml

-- Order of messages to end user
-- Size of messages
+- Order of messages to end user -> if you send 2 messages e.g. agent sends 2 messages one after each other, its possible that the second arrives before the first (out of sequence).
+This is becuase of message sizes and internet delivery.
+To work around this you could either have a pause between sending messages, or in your topic try and group messages together, instead of one after each other.
+You need to be a bit clever here.
+- Size of messages -> there is a max message size of 1600 characters, so if the response of a message is larger than this, you need to split it into two messages.
+This sample does do this, but it could be smarter.
-- Message templates and buttons
+- Message templates and buttons -> this sample doesnt use message templates, but it could if needed.
+Future enhancement.

-- Consider an alternate approach
+### Future - change the code which calls Direct Line to use the "new" M365 Copilot SDK

+At the time of coding this this new SDK didn't support S2S authentication, but in the future it will.
+This SDK seems more robust and should be used instead when calling Copilot Studio (Direct Line).
+Something similar to this example -> https://github.com/microsoft/Agents/blob/main/samples/basic/copilotstudio-client/dotnet.
+Particularly interesting is how it appears you dont need to poll to see for return messages from Direct Line, but rather its a websocket which receives messages as they arrive.
+You will notice in this sample it has a setting of how max times it should check for messages, and the interval between the polling in MS.

 ### launchSettings.json